 After the dramatic playoff gave City promotion it was a new season of hope for the Blues as they prepared for a season in Nationwide Division 1 with the knowledge that the Nirvana that is the Premiership was just a league away.
 Also it was announced that a deal had been struck for City to move home in 2003 when they would takeover the tenancy of The City of Manchester Stadium which was being built for the Commonwealth Games.

-Another testiomonial followed for Roger Wylde at Stockport and The Blues won 2-0.
+Another testimonial followed for Roger Wylde at Stockport and The Blues won 2-0.
+Then after making just two appearances off the bench, Mark Robins moved to Walsall on a free transfer.
 The final friendly was played at Maine Road and City beat Liverpool 2-1.

 For the first league game of the season City started with nine members of the play off team plus debutants Mark Kennedy and Danny Granville, but it was not to be a happy start to the campaign as an expectant Maine Road crowd saw City lose 1-0 to Wolves .